KojiGitCode/OAJPE/README.md

 - The eighth through tenth digits display the loading levels, e.g., *040* for 40% loading level.
 - The eleventh letter of *u*, if any, means the unbalanced dispatching cases.

+Under each compressed file, over 300 subfolders are present.
+The subfolder name shows the type of contingencies shown below:

+1\.
+Line Trip Event
+- L1S means line trip events
+- Subsequent 6 digits indicate the from Node and to Node, respectively.
+- F0.5 means that a fault is applied at 50% of the line.
+-

 ## Contributing
 Thank you for your interest in improving this work!
 If you have ideas or suggestions: